moneyphp/money/doc/getting-started.rst

 Accepted integer values
 -----------------------
 The Money object only supports integer(ish) values on instantiation.
 The following is (not) supported.
+When a non-supported value is passed a `\InvalidArgumentException` will be thrown.

 .. code-block:: php